mfem/web/src/basis-functions.md

 For tensor product elements, e.g. quadrilaterals or hexahedra, the basis functions are just products of one-dimensional closed and/or open basis functions.
+Alternatively, for order two and above, the smaller serendipity basis, produces smaller system operators while converging at the same rate.
+Note that support for serendipity hexahedral elements is still work in progress and that for order one or in one dimension, the serendipity basis degenerates into the Gauss-Lobatto basis described above.
 For simplices, e.g. triangles or tetrahedra, the process of constructing the basis functions is slightly more involved, but can essentially be pictured as starting from the one-dimensional bases above and extending in a triangular lattice on the faces and in the interior, thus retaining their property as open, closed and/or nodal.
 In practice, in MFEM, the basis functions for simplices are obtained as products of a hierarchical, one-dimensional basis of Chebyshev polynomials of the first kind.
+Triangular prisms and, more generally, wedge elements are the tensor product of a triangle and segment element, while pyramids are based on [Fuentes, F. et al.
+(2015).
+Orientation embedded high order shape functions for the exact sequence elements of all shapes](https://doi.org/10.1016/j.camwa.2015.04.027).

 The user can use the [`display-basis` miniapp](tools.md#display-basis) to visualize various types of basis functions on a single mesh element of their choice.

 ## Some Notes on Choosing Basis Functions